-I am an Organisational Development consultant, creative facilitator and experienced coach.
-I have a background in the NHS, having started my career as an Audiologist and have over 20 years’ experience of guiding, helping and supporting people and organisations to shine as bright as they can.
+Kevin is an Organisational Development consultant, creative facilitator and experienced coach.
+He has a background in the NHS, having started his career as an Audiologist and has over 20 years’ experience of guiding, helping and supporting people and organisations to shine as bright as they can.

-What I have gained from using research and development in my day to day work….
+What he has gained from using research and development in his day to day work…..

-Evidence based practice has always been a part of my work, research has always challenged and informed my practice and it continues to do so to this day
+Evidence-based practice has always been a part of his work, research has always challenged and informed his practice and it continues to do so to this day

-New things I’m trying out with people that I work with….
+New things he is trying out with people that he works with….

-At the moment I am playing with; using the power of walking conversations to improve creativity; ways of exploring cognitive bias in decision making; use painting to explore vulnerability
+At the moment Kevin is playing with; using the power of walking conversations to improve creativity; ways of exploring cognitive bias in decision making; use painting to explore vulnerability

-Outside of work I enjoy being active, being outdoors and spending time with my family, my relaxation time is often spent cycling, climbing with a little bit of running thrown in.
+Outside of work he enjoys being active, being outdoors and spending time with his family, his relaxation time is often spent cycling, climbing with a little bit of running thrown in.